Human research ethics committee

 How to lodge a research submission

 The SVHAC HREC is committed to the timely review of research submissions.
-To assist this process, researchers must ensure documents are submitted together electronically to the Research Governance Officer and large files with multiple attachments are ‘zipped’.
-Electronic submissions can be made using the form below.
-Large hardcopy documents can be posted to:
+To assist this process, researchers must ensure documents are submitted via email to the Research Ethics and Governance Officer.

 What are the submission requirements?

 To assist this process, researchers must ensure the following documents are submitted electronically to the Secretariat:

 - A completed Research Submission Cover Sheet and Checklist (see Important Resources section)

 - Cover letter signed by the Principal Investigator including:

 - a brief description of the project

 - phase of study (if it is a clinical trial)

 - list of St Vincent’s Health Australia Queensland sites

 - list of supporting documents with version dates/numbers